Deep dive on size: small breeds dogs

 Size and proportion

 A small dog's overall size and proportions can affect their aesthetic appeal.
-People may also prefer breeds with a compact and body structure, while others may find delight in small dogs with more delicate physiques, like the Chihuahua, Yorkshire Terrier, or Pomeranian.
+People may also prefer breeds with a compact and well- balanced body structure, while others may find delight in small dogs with more delicate physiques. like the Chihuahua, Yorkshire Terrier, or Pomeranian.

 Ears and tails